openknowledge/mlops-m3/insurance-prediction/README.md

-# Local installation for development
+# Local installation for development (not needed in the workshop)

 ## Prerequisites